caxylive/Net_Projects/projects/006 - Wireshark Basics - Port Mirroring (SPAN)/README.md

 1.  **Initial Capture Failure:**
     * Capturing traffic on Link [3] (as done in [Project 005](https://github.com/caxylive/Net_Projects/blob/main/projects/005%20-%20Wireshark%20Basics%20-%20Traffic%20Flow%20and%20Capture%20Placement/README.md)) still fails to capture HTTP traffic between the PC and server.
+    * This is because, in the previous project, the switch have already learned the MAC addresses of PC1 and the server.
-    * This reinforces the concept that switches do not flood traffic to all ports once MAC addresses are learned.
+    * And switches behave in such that they do not flood traffic to all ports once MAC addresses are learned.
    ![No HTTP Traffic Captured](screenshot/no-http-traffic-captured.png)

 ---

 2.  **Port Mirroring (SPAN) Configuration:**
-    * Port mirroring (SPAN) is configured on the switch to copy traffic from Link [1] to Link [4].
+    * **Switched Port Analyzer** (SPAN) is configured on the switch to copy traffic from Link [1] to Link [4].
     * The following commands are used:
         * `monitor session 1 source interface gigabit 0/0`
         * `monitor session 1 destination interface gigabit 0/3`